o0Ignition0o/blog/_posts/2018-05-10-blogception-create-blog-jekyll-github-pages-part-1.md

 As part of the [content-o-tron](https://github.com/rust-community/content-o-tron) initiative, we're committed to help each member of the community and each newcomer to share their story using rust.
 This means empowering everyone to write blog posts in order to share feedback with the world.

-One of the main issues I've faced as I was trying to write blog posts (besides choosing a topic, and suffering the [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome); feeling I'm not goot enough to write, or that my experiences are not worth sharing), was the physical setup:
+One of the main issues I've faced as I was trying to write blog posts (besides choosing a topic, and suffering the [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome); feeling I'm not good enough to write, or that my experiences are not worth sharing), was the physical setup:

 - Should I setup a CMS ?
 - Do I really have to learn _insert_framework_name_here_ just in order to write articles ?
 - Will I have to be mindful of HTML / CSS while I only want to write plain sentences ?